-One of the aims of the children's transformational change programme is to increase awareness of neurodiversity, and improve the quality of support for children, including support for children and young people who do not require specialist intervention (e.g. from the Child and Adolescent Mental Health Service) and/ or who do not have a medical diagnosis.
+One of the aims of the children's transformational change programme is to increase awareness of neurodiversity, and improve the quality of support for children, including support for

 Care Experience

 Over 70 children and young people who were known to have care experience took part in the consultation.
 They had experience of a variety of settings.
 Those in residential care and supported accommodation generally reported that they were well looked after and supported by staff and through their wider social network.
 Young people living in children's houses generally acknowledged that staff often have a difficult job supporting all of the children and young people in the house who are at different ages and stages and need different things.
 They suggested that staff "did care, even though sometimes it didn't feel like that".
 Some young people complained about restrictions and rules, though suggested that they recognised that staff were trying to keep them safe.